HWTeng-Teaching/202502-Financial-Econometrics/512717009_IWFan/HomeWork01(20250224)/Qus. and Ans.md

 b1 = ȳ - b2 * x̄ = 2 - 0.8 * 1 = 1.2

+b1 is the estimated value of ( ) E y when 0 x= ; it is the intercept of the fitted line.

 ### (c)
 Σxi² = 3² + 2² + 1² + (-1)² + 0² = 15